Pzychopomp/DishDive/README.md

 ### Expectations

 At this stage(4/29/2024), our team has almost finished the home screen.
 We have made it so items can populate the feed with a preview of the picture and the name.
-The next step is to add a page where upon clicking the preview, it will load all the details of the recipe such as the region, ingredients, and directions in addition to the preview data
+The next step is to add a page where upon clicking the preview, it will load all the details of the recipe such as the region, ingredients, and directions in addition to the preview data.
+Afterwards, creation of the profile page will be made along with the favorites apge

 ### Workflow